wafaankoush99/GuessingGame-PairProgramming/README.md

 Navigator : "Wafa'a Ankoush"
 Driver : "Tamara Albilleh"
-We are worked together in this code.
+We worked together in this code.